mongodb-appeng/eCommerce-Realm/README.md

 This backend application stores data in MongoDB Atlas and uses MongoDB Stitch as a serverless platform for all of the backend functionality.

 ### Configure database and load sample data
-If you don't already have a [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) cluster, you'll need to [create one](https://www.mongodb.com/cloud/atlas/register) – the M0 free tier is enough to get started, but an M30 (or higher) cluster is needed if you want to use [Atlas full-text search](https://docs.atlas.mongodb.com/full-text-search/) for the product search.
+If you don't already have a [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) cluster, you'll need to [create one](https://www.mongodb.com/cloud/atlas/register) – while the code runs on a free M0 cluster an M10 or higher is needed to import the product data set, an M30 (or higher) cluster is needed if you want to use [Atlas full-text search](https://docs.atlas.mongodb.com/full-text-search/) for the product search.

 To setup the collection indexes and sample product catalog (13K+ products):